insure logo

 • Term life insurance policies pay a death benefit to your beneficiaries if you die during the policy’s term.

 • The death benefit can be used however your beneficiaries like.
-Often, funds cover funeral expenses, debts such as mortgages and replace lost income.
+Often, funds cover funeral expenses and debts such as mortgages and replace lost income.

 How does term life insurance work?